dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

        [:div "EMAIL ADDRESS IS " @email-address]])))
 {% endhighlight %}

-AWESOMEE!
-We got some sweet functionality going.
-Ok, now I want to display a little message that says "What is your email address?" when you click on the email box.
-Let's create a component for that.

 {% highlight clojure  %}
 (defn prompt-message
   "A prompt that will animate to help the user with a given input"